hteixeira-dev/project-cordel/README.md

-# Welcome to My Project!
+# Welcome to Parallax Cordel project!

 This is a simple project that I am hosting on GitHub Pages.
 Feel free to explore the project and check out the website live!